[Expert Music Industry Tips] How To Choose The Right Band Members For Your Band

 - Additional skills - the more successful you want to make your band, the more skills band members need to have beyond playing their instrument.

 Some of these skills include: songwriting skills, stage presence skills and studio experience.

-To help you remember what to look for in potential band members, download the free band member selection checklist (no email address is required).
-Print it out and study it, so you know the best selection criteria to use when searching for musicians to grow your band's success in the music industry.
+To help you remember what to look for in potential band members, download the free checklist about selecting band members (no email address is required).

 Music Industry Tip #2: Do Your Research On Potential Band Members Ahead Of Time.